Andrewchu50/public-curriculum/week-01/day_1.md

 Text Editor Intro
 -----------------
-* Sublime Text is a great text editor which can be used for free on an unlimited basis or you can pay for it ($70).
+* VS Code is a great text editor which can be used for free.
 * An open-source, free text editor is called Atom.
 You can use it if you wish, it's up to you.
-Use either Sublime or Atom.
+Use either VS Code, Sublime or Atom.
 Please do not use eMacs or Vim for our class.
-* A text editor is literally what it sounds like: an program that allows you to edit any text.
+* A text editor is literally what it sounds like: a program that allows you to edit any text.
 Imagine it's Microsoft Word for code.
 You will write/save code here, and execute it through the Command Line
-* [Shortcuts](http://docs.sublimetext.info/en/latest/reference/keyboard_shortcuts_osx.html) There are a LOT and they will save you a lot of time to learn.
+* [Shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) There are a LOT and they will save you a lot of time to learn.
 Peruse this and bookmark it.
 You'll thank me later.

 Individual Practice in JS
 -------------------------------